-Marketing practices have dramatically shifted and evolved with the rise of big data, marketing analytics, artificial intelligence, robotics, digital marketing and social media.
+Marketing practices have dramatically shifted and evolved with the rise of artificial intelligence, big data, digital marketing, marketing analytics, robotics and social media.
 Today’s marketers face an empowered consumer with a variety of media and purchase options at their disposal.
 Additionally, marketers now need a higher degree of technical capabilities.

-The Drexel LeBow Master of Science in Marketing provides a solid foundation in marketing strategy, research and planning as well as consumer behavior and global marketing.
-A practical, hands-on approach is embedded into the program giving students the opportunity to take part in consulting projects as part of classes and participate in case competitions judged by practitioners and industry executives.
+With two new STEM-designated* concentrations in digital marketing technology and marketing analytics as well as a new marketing technology seminar course, the Drexel LeBow Master of Science in Marketing has adapted to these industry needs to provide a solid foundation in marketing strategy, research and planning as well as consumer behavior and global marketing.
+A practical, hands-on approach is embedded into the program, giving students the opportunity to take part in consulting projects as part of classes and participate in case competitions judged by practitioners and industry executives.

 Students will develop practical, career-ready skills in:

 - Communication Management

 - Global Marketing

 - Qualitative and Quantitative Marketing Research Methodologies

 LeBow’s marketing curriculum remains at the leading edge of theory and practice, and its new, elective seminar course in marketing technology and its four concentration options — two of which are STEM-designated* — offer specialization in today’s most critical and sought-after segments of marketing.

 The MS in Marketing program is highly customizable, allowing students to tailor their studies to their career goals.
 Outside of five required core courses, students can choose from one of the program’s four concentrations.